HooderTheSpooder/CyberSecurity_Portfolio/Enterprise-Active-Directory-Cybersecurity-Lab/readme.md

 - Network configuration (IP addressing, DNS)
 - Windows system administration
 - Troubleshooting virtual environments (EFI boot issues, ISO configuration)
 - Cybersecurity lab development and attack simulation (planned)

+---

+  ## 🚧 Project Status

+This project is currently in progress.
+The foundational infrastructure is being built, with Active Directory deployment and client integration underway.

+Security testing and monitoring features will be implemented in later phases.